CyberAula/vish_recsys/README.md

 --> The vish_recsys.jar can be executed with parameters as follows:

-java -jar vish_recsys.jar <port>
+java -jar vish_recsys.jar {port}

-Being <port> a number that specifies in which port will listen on the the HTTP server.
+Being {port} a number that specifies in which port will listen on the the HTTP server.
 By default, the port number used is 8182.